What Vision Correction Option is Right for You?

 Before considering which vision correction option is best for you, consult your eye doctor to identify what problem or problems you may be experiencing.

-Just as you visit the dentist to practice preventive care, it’s equally important that you take regular trips to the eye doctor to ensure the health of your eyes — this means maintaining an annual vision exam.
+Just like how you visit the dentist for preventive care, it’s equally important that you take regular trips to the eye doctor to ensure the health of your eyes.
+This means getting an annual comprehensive vision exam.

 Vision insurance helps maintain eye health

-If you’re looking for vision coverage, DeltaVision makes it easy to care for your vision, find an eye doctor, and make an appointment.
+If you’re looking for vision coverage, Delta Dental of Iowa can help.
+DeltaVision makes it easy to care for your vision, find an eye doctor, and make an appointment.
 Our network has more than 88,000 providers at over 27,000 locations nationwide!

 We partner with popular providers like LensCrafters® and Target Optical℠, in addition to many smaller, independent doctors.
 These retailers offer conveniences such as multiple locations and extended hours to help members get the service they need, when they need it.